 In patients with ARDS, the lungs are being adequately perfused, but gas exchange is disrupted due to atelectasis and fluid in the alveoli.
 The result is a V/Q mismatch and an intrapulmonary shunt, which lead to hypoxemia.
 Hypoxemia in this situation is refractory to oxygen therapy.

 Impaired gas exchange will cause a decrease in arterial oxygen levels in the blood, despite increasing oxygen concentrations used in oxygen therapy.

+Pulmonary infiltrates are abnormal areas of whiteness in the lung fields usually as a result of lung irregularities.
 An x-ray of healthy, air-filled lungs will appear black.
 However with ARDS, an x-ray of the patient’s chest will reveal lungs that appear white, due to widespread infiltrates and minimal air spaces.
+These infiltrates often are composed of dense substances like blood, pus or cells, which may linger in the lung tissue of compromised patients.
 It is often referred to as whiteout or white lung.

 Damage to alveolar cells causes decreased production of surfactant, the substance that functions to help keep alveoli open.
-This, in addition to accumulation of fluid in the alveoli, contribute to atelectasis.
+This, in addition to accumulation of fluid in the alveoli, may contribute to lung collapse known as atelectasis.

 The inflammatory process involved in ARDS will eventually cause destruction of the pulmonary vasculature and decreased lung compliance.
-As this occurs, pulmonary vascular resistance will increase, and pulmonary hypertension may result.
+As this occurs, pulmonary vascular resistance causes increased pressure in blood vessels from the heart to the lungs, known as pulmonary hypertension.
 Pulmonary hypertension is considered a late sign of decreased lung compliance.

 *Average video play time: 2-3 minutes